gaoming96/TorchFlow/playground/Readme.md

 It is defined in `extract.py` to extract faces (in \data folder) from photos.
 If face not detected, it will rotate the photo.

+We need to do alignment (make face horizontal and vertical) and crop photo into faces.
+The information is saved in `alignments.json` which is used at test step to convert photos.

 #### face transformation
 We use encoder decoder to realize it.
 Suppose X=AUB, A,B is the faces.
 We learn encoder from all of the data (encoder is the universality of all the faces).
 Decoder learns specific person.
 Note that we use `PixelShuffler()` function to add distortion to the figure (because direction of faces may vary).